 Your Bhutan tour payment must be wire through bank.
 Wild Mountain Adventure will provide the detail of the bank once your Bhutan tour is fully conformed.
 Kindly keep in mind that other than routing your tour payment to Bhutan via bank transfer, we do not accept credit cards, visa card or other means of transaction.
 Your full payment should be made in advance along with your flight ticket payment (only if you want us to book your incoming & outgoing flights)

 Wild Mountain Adventure is willing to cancel any trip prior to departure if it is in the best interest of the participant to do so.
-However, Wild Mountain Adventure is not responsible for any costs or expenses and will not refund any trip payment including air tickets after 45 days prior to arrival in Bhutan.
 Wild Mountain Adventure is also not liable for any other trip preparation once it is cancelled in the in interest of participants.
 Lost of trip duration and trip shortened due to unforeseen reason after arrival in Bhutan – no refund will be made.

 Wild Mountain Adventure cannot control nor is responsible for unforeseen factors such as natural disaster or any other disaster that might affect the trip.
 It is essential and mandatory for you to hold adequate comprehensive travel insurance that covers all the activities you intended to undertake whilst on your trip including purchased to cover any missing flights, health and fitness problem that may affect your travel.